 - It's probably because they do this for eight years that the True Companions are so strong.
 One doesn't spend so much time with another without feeling a kind of kinship.
 They share so many experiences together that they effectively do become a family.

 - Perhaps the most striking aspect of all of this is that the party cares for one another in spite of their differences.
-Fenris, Anders, and Merrill all grate on one another, Aveline and Isabela are antagonistic, and so on, but when push comes to shove they'll put aside their differences and fight alongside one another like, well, family.
+Fenris, Anders, and Merrill all grate on one another, Aveline and Isabela are antagonistic at first and become Vitriolic Best Buds, and so on, but when push comes to shove they'll put aside their differences and fight alongside one another like, well, family.